elunna/nerfhack-changelog/README.md

 * Cartomancers don't get card drops while polymorphed.

 #### Spell beings
 Spell beings originally came from SLASH'EM.
 Whenever the flame sphere or freeze sphere spells were cast, they would summon a temporary sphere, which counted as a spell being.
 These beings are tame and act like pets, but they have a limited lifespan.
 (In SLASH'EM, there was no lifespan unless you left them on a level, causing them to become untame.)
 Here, when the cartomancer plays a summon card, it will summon a spell being with a predetermined lifespan that will fight aggressively for you, ignoring any hesitation a regular pet might exhibit and never stopping to eat or hide.
 If you receive credit for killing a spell being, they only grant 1 XP.
 Spell beings never leave corpses and spawn with no inventory.
+Spell-beings also don't count toward vanquished or special logged monsters.

 Spell beings have a "sparkling" description in farlook, so you can distinguish them from permanent monsters.